natural supplements for anxiety and stress

 A sign of emotion categories that bring on social anxiety disorder.If you have been using an anti-anxiety drug and experienced some relief in your symptoms, you have a head-start.

 Because now you have a clue what could be causing your problem.
-And it may be easier for you to decide which nootropics to try to help you get better and improve cognitive functioning.
+And it may be easier for you to decide which nootropics to try to help you get better and reduce your anxiety.

 First, become familiar with the mechanism of action (or pharmacology) of the med you are using.
+Find out how the drug works in your brain.
 Wikipedia.org is a good resource for this information.

 Simply do a search of Wikipedia for your drug’s generic name.
 And scroll down to the section “Pharmacology”.
 Sometimes called the “mechanism of action”.